Accommodations are available for students enrolled in credit classes, continuing education courses, or are taking a licensed exam through Kirkwood.

-Kirkwood Community College provides accommodations for non-credit courses through Kirkwood's Continuing Education department, State Licensure Exams (e.g. CNA State Exam, Journeyperson Licensure, HESI, TEAS) and/or for students enrolled in the High School Completion Program.
-To request accommodations for these types of classes and/or exams, complete the following steps:
+Kirkwood Community College provides accommodations for non-credit courses through Kirkwood's Continuing Education department, select State Licensure Exams (e.g. CNA State Exam, Journeyperson Licensure, HESI, TEAS) and/or for students enrolled in the High School Completion Program.

 Click the document below for a downloadable copy of the documentation guidelines.